Lionel Messi agrees to join Paris Saint-Germain on two-year contract after leaving Barcelona

 Lionel Messi has agreed to join Paris Saint-Germain on a two-year contract.

-The six-time Ballon d'Or winner is travelling to Paris on Tuesday afternoon to seal his move to the French club on a deal worth £25m per year after tax, plus bonuses.
+The six-time Ballon d'Or winner arrived in Paris on Tuesday afternoon to seal his move to the French club on a two-year deal - with an option for a third - worth £25m per year after tax, plus bonuses.

-Messi had two other options after leaving Barcelona last week but has opted to move to PSG, who will have the option of extending his stay in the French capital by a third year.
+The French club posted a twitter video teasing his arrival, accompanied by the words "New diamond in Paris", with a press conference scheduled for Wednesday morning.

 - Transfer Centre LIVE!